ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Downloads artwork for the PSBBN Game Collection from the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database) or IGN if not found in the database
 - Automatically contributes game artwork downloaded from IGN and reports missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database)
 - Downloads cover art for PS2 games from the [OPL Manager art database](https://oplmanager.com/site/?backups) for display in [OPL](#open-ps2-loader-opl)/[NHDDL](#neutrino-and-nhddl)
-- Downloads icons for use with HDD-OSD/Browser 2.0 from the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database)
+- Downloads icons for use with HDD-OSD/Browser 2.0 from the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database).
+If an icon does not exist but cover images are available in the [OPL Manager art database](https://oplmanager.com/site/?backups), an icon will be created automatically.
+- Automatically contributes HDD-OSD icons and reports missing icons to the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database)
 - Creates [BBN Launcher](https://github.com/pcm720/bbnl) partitions, making games and apps launchable from the PSBBN Game Collection and HDD-OSD

 ### Synchronize All Games and Apps